Knectar/behat-ci/README.md

 ## Introduction
-Behat Test Automator is an efficient way to have behat testing run automatically when a project is updated.
+Behat continuous integration CLI is an efficient way to have behat testing run automatically when a project is updated.
 It will also generate a custom behat.yml configuration file for you.
 All you have to do is specify the profiles.
+With the 'bh test' command, you can also run tests manually against any project from any directory on the server.

 ## System requirements
 * git